 FLINT, Mich. — Service lines have been replaced at more than 4,300 Flint homes during phase 4 of an effort to help fix the city’s lead-tainted water crisis.

-Flint Mayor Karen Weaver’s office says the replaced lines are part of her FAST Start initiative to put new water pipes in 6,000 homes this year.
+The replaced lines are part of the city’s FAST Start initiative to put new water pipes in 6,000 homes this year.

 Flint was under state control when it switched from Detroit’s water system to the Flint River in 2014 to save money.
 The river water was not properly treated to prevent pipe corrosion.

 Elevated levels of lead later were found in some children.

 The city has since returned to Detroit’s system.